geekgirljoy/MrGoodBot/README.md

 # Troubleshooting

-* If you are having trouble on windows make sure to add thwe following to your php.ini file:
+* If you are having trouble on Windows make sure to add the following to your php.ini file:

 ```
 extension=php_com_dotnet